 Source: LARAP Field Study, 2025

 Of the privately owned parcels, 3 are affected only by the transmission line (ETL), while 4 parcels are affected by both tower foundations and the ETL.

+Among the surveyed parcels (4 in total), 2 are affected only by ETL, while 2 are affected by both tower foundations and the ETL.
+The remaining 3 parcels, for which no surveys could be conducted, include 1 parcel affected only by the ETL and 2 parcels affected by both tower foundations and the ETL.
+Details on survey coverage by parcel are provided in Appendix A.